GenRockeR/freeradius/README.md

 * Centralized configuration file
 * As few open endpoints as possible on the radius server (only open ports 1812 and 1813 for radius)
 * Avoid deviations from the standard/installed freeradius configurations

 ---

+## Implementation Details

+### Flow

+1. The user does not enter credentials - the switch will send a request (on behalf of the system) to do MAC-based authentication
+2. The user does enter credentials - those credentials will be accepted/rejected, if rejected go-to 1

+Unauthenticated users are assigned no VLAN by radius and will be, by the networking backbone, assigned to a VLAN with restricted connection for troubleshooting/requests only.

+### Analysis

+We are able to review information about accounting (e.g. Start/Stop) to see connection information (e.g. packets/octets) via the date-based trace log from the python module:
+* What devices are connecting over certain ports and switches (and by which user).
+* Generate statistics and/or review stats over accepts/rejects/etc.

+### Future Options

+* Distribute the CA cert that freeradius uses; however, it is only minimally correct (it is correct-enough for inner-tunnel in freeradius) and becomes a management problem for us
+* Limit further port authorization at the freeradius endpoint to switch + port (or similar)
+* Perform functions based on being wired or wireless

+---